-Prior to being awarded the Master of Science in Speech-Language Pathology degree, students must meet all the following university and program requirements:
+Prior to being awarded the Master of Science in Speech-Language Pathology degree, students must meet all the following University and program requirements:

-- Complete required coursework with a cumulative GPA of 3.00 or higher; - Complete 400 hours of clinical practicum, including 25 observation hours; - Complete a minimum of one semester of clinical externship in an off-campus setting following completion of all academic and campus clinic requirements earning a grade of "B" or better; - · Complete the national Praxis examination in speech language pathology; and - Complete all requirements for the thesis OR comprehensive examination option: - a.
-Comprehensive Examination Option: This option requires the student to pass a four-hour written and a one- to two-hour oral comprehensive examination - b.
+- Complete required coursework with a cumulative GPA of 3.00 or higher; - · Complete 400 hours of clinical practicum, including 25 observation hours; - Complete a minimum of one semester of clinical externship in an off-campus setting following completion of all academic and campus clinic requirements earning a grade of "B" or better; - · Complete all Knowledge and Skills Assessment Standards for CFCC competency as indicated through program and clinical tracking. - · Complete the national Praxis examination in speech-language pathology; and - Complete all requirements for the thesis OR comprehensive examination option: - i.
+Comprehensive Examination Option: This option requires the student to pass a four-hour written and a one- to two-hour oral comprehensive examination. - ii.
 Thesis Option: This option requires the student to complete and successfully defend a master's thesis.
 Students who plan to pursue advanced graduate study are strongly encouraged to choose the thesis option.
 Graduate thesis advisor approval is required for this option.